Pralka53/HydraVirus/README.md

 # HydraVirus
-My own version of Hydra Virus.
+A modified version of the hydra virus.

 -I recommend testing in a virtual machine.
+-Not all functions work.